 20 Nov 2013: New paper with Andrew Titmus & Michael Ford on distribution and abundance of plastic debris out in PLOS ONE!
 The data is archived at CCE LTER's Datazoo repository.
 Also check out Figshare for even more information.
+There's an informal blog post too.

 22 Oct 2013: Deb Goodwin and I have a new paper out on barnacles eating plastic in the North Pacific Subtropical Gyre.
 The paper is freely available at PeerJ.
 I also wrote a blog post about it, which was picked up by The Atlantic, Grist Magazine, Huffington Post Canada, and author Margaret Atwood.